Stephanvs/Shopping/readme.md

 # μServices

-The below is the prefered approach to take to build this project:
+The below is the preferred approach to take to build this project:

 - **identity** -> user identity and authorization (PostgreSQL)
 - **search**: search for products (ElasticSearch)